-The subsequent local input methodology has been developed to meet the requirements of Session Law 2012-84 (Senate Bill 890), which requires that MPOs and RPOs have a process including both quantitative and qualitative elements for determining project prioritization.
+The subsequent local input methodology has been developed to meet the requirements of Session Law 2012-84 (Senate Bill 890), which requires that MPOs and RPOs have a process of determining project prioritization.
+For P5.0, the process must include the use of at least two (2) different criteria with, at a minimum, one (1) of those required to be qualitative.
 The output of this process will generate a point assignment per project.

-Transportation projects are divided into highway, bicycle-pedestrian, rail, aviation and transit projects, and sorted based on eligible Strategic Transportation Investment categories.
+Transportation projects are divided into highway, bicycle-pedestrian, rail, aviation, ferry and public transit projects, and sorted based on eligible Strategic Transportation Investment categories.
 Each mode has a series of measurable criteria and weighting in each criteria category.